20 Free Summer Programs for High School Students

 Application deadline: February 1, every year.

-Program dates: Minimum 8 weeks in summer, information on exact dates is not available.
+Program dates: Minimum of 8 weeks in summer

-Eligibility: Students who are high school juniors or seniors at the time of application (or have recently graduated), and are 17 years or older on June 15, 2024, may apply.
-Do look through all the eligibility requirements before applying.
+Eligibility: Students who are high school juniors or seniors at the time of application (or who have recently graduated) and are 17 years of age or older on June 15, 2024, may apply.
+Do review all eligibility requirements before applying.
 There are some additional requirements for HiSTEP and HiSTEP 2.0.

 Stipend: $2,300-2,530 (for students currently in high school) | $2,570-2,840 (for students who have graduated high school)